scolomar/dca/3-Networking/3-Load_balancing_and_DNS.md

 This means that our source code should point to service names instead of pointing to real IPs.
 Docker (or Kubernetes) will do the translation for us.

-This is an example of how our software should be written when trying to connect to a containerized microservice.
+## Exercise

-This sample is the configuration of an Nginx reverse proxy:
+This is a sample configuration of an Nginx reverse proxy:
 ```
 server {
   listen 80;